MultiscaleHN/baler/src/doc/specifying-dependencies.md

 # Specifying dependencies from crates.io

 Cargo is configured to look for dependencies on [crates.io] by default.
 Only the name and a version string are required in this case.
-In [the cargo guide](guide.html), we specified a dependency on the `time` crate:
+In [the baler guide](guide.html), we specified a dependency on the `time` crate:

 ```toml